vls-00/LinkedIn-Clone/frontend/README.md

   📝 If you have Jetbrains: You can very easy make an angular project in IntellijIDEA and fork this project and just press run in the top right corner (after downloading the       backend too and setting up the mySQL database).

 ## Code insights
 🌐 The website has CORS security with a self-signed protocol and also supports account creating sign-in etc. We used pure html/css for the visuals.
-Also this website was made to be similar to LinkedIn and supports uploading job posts, application for jobs, connecting with other people, chatting, uploading all kinf of multimedia, searching for users customizing your account with your interests and personal info and many more!
+Also this website was made to be similar to LinkedIn and supports uploading job posts, application for jobs, connecting with other people, chatting, uploading all kind of multimedia, searching for users customizing your account with your interests and personal info and many more!
 You can find more info for each page (Angular component) in out webpage documentation written in Greek.

 ## Built with
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Angular_full_color_logo.svg/240px-Angular_full_color_logo.svg.png)